 I reached for her, grabbing the sleeve of her trenchcoat, and she swiveled towards me, knife-sharp teeth bristling too long in her mouth, like needles clustering for space.
 I staggered backwards, but her fingers dug into my shoulder—

 —Then suddenly, she seemed to realize I was there.
 The teeth retracted, became nearly normal again, but the eyes didn’t lose the glassiness.
 “Stay here, Guthrun,” she murmured, but I grabbed at her again, this time by her lapels.

 Dimly in the background I could see Reynare backing away, disappearing behind the consoles – was she leaving –

 Kiera still looked… wrong.
 Like she hadn’t quite put herself together right.
 “I’m just asking a question,” she murmured.

 “I’m supposed to help!
 Right?
 Just by being here.”

 The compulsion was so strong and so unexpected that I couldn’t even try to fight it.
 I stumbled backwards until I was standing by the wall.
-Nathan had sunk down into one of the chairs, and was holding a silent conversation with somebody I couldn’t see.
-Somebody in the hallway leading to the bathroom was dancing to some hidden music.
-Others were staring into nothing, lost in worlds of their own.
-The walls were cracking, too, spidery hands reaching across the plaster and down across the linoleum –
+Nathan sank down into one of the chairs, mouth moving as he held a silent conversation with someone I couldn’t see.
+A woman in a dark-green dress and snow boots started dancing in the hallway leading to the bathroom, careful steps in tune to some hidden music.
+Others stared into nothing, lost in worlds of their own that played over their irises.
+The walls cracked, spidery hands reaching across the plaster and down across the linoleum –

 “I knew I’d run into you myself at some point,” she said.